Search inspiration

 The Art Institute of Chicago has a collection spanning thousands of years, from the 12th century to the present day.
 Works by Vincent van Gogh, Georgia O’Keefe and Salvador Dali are favorites of United employees.
 But it’s the Thorne Miniature Rooms (which are exactly what they sound like) that many of us have been staring at since we were kids.

-A little further south you’ll find several more museums fairly close to each other:
+A little further south, you’ll find several more museums fairly close to each other:

 You can venture even further south to Hyde Park for the Griffin Museum of Science and Industry, for interactive science exhibits, model trains and more.
 Head north to the Chicago History Museum in Old Town to learn more about the history of the city.